Webpage created: February 01, 2016

 ABOUT THE WEBSITE

 This new website is in part a replacement for the Plymouth Data Website which I operated between January 7th 2002 and June 16th 2014.
+It was launched on February 1st 2016.

 I came into this world in the Alexandra Maternity Home at Stoke, to a household amongst the devastation that was Warleigh Avenue, in Keyham, and to parents who were both born, educated, married and cremated in Devonport.
 Although Grandad Moseley came from Birmingham he married a Devonport girl who was born facing the Dockyard wall.